Below, you'll find answers to the frequently asked questions we've seen about logging hours in Track Your Hours.

-As long as you keep your information up to date, you can just log your hours and TYH will group your hours under the appropriate categories and subcategories, and will reflect the appropriate statuses on your forms.
+As long as your information is kept up-to-date, when you log your hours, TYH will group them under the appropriate categories and subcategories and reflect the appropriate statuses on your forms.

 How do I log 45 minutes of client contact?
 (NY LCSW)

 The LCSW requirements in New York state that 45 minutes of client contact are equal to one hour.
 If you provide 45 minutes of direct client contact, it should be logged as 1.0 (1 hour) in TYH.

 When can I begin counting hours towards the LPCC requirements?
 (CA LPCC)